Are you passionate about the sports industry? Do you think a career in sport business is right for you?

 Let's explore your options for networking in sports.

-What are some options for networking in sports?
+What are some options for Sports Networking?

 Today, technology is all around us, and it provides us with more than one way to interact with others, but you should be mindful of the benefits of various types of sports networking.